day8/re-frame-template/README.md

 ## Hot Reloading Is Now Go

-If you now edit files, like perhaps `/src/cljs/<project-name>/views.cljs`, shadow-clj will automatically recompile your changes and "hot load" them into your running app, without your app needing to be re-started.
+If you now edit files, shadow-clj will automatically recompile your changes and "hot load" them into your running app, without your app needing to be re-started.
 The resulting fast, iterative workflow tends to make you very productive, and is cherished by those lucky enough to experience it.

+Start by editting this file: `/src/cljs/<app-name>/views.cljs`.

 ### debug?:

-In _project-name.config_, there is a variable called `debug?`, which defaults to _true_ in the `dev` build, and _false_ in the `prod` build.
+In the namespace _app-name.config_, there is a var called `debug?`, which defaults to _true_ in the `dev` build, and _false_ in the `prod` build.

 If, for example, you wrap your `println`s with a `when` block as shown below,